rgriff23/rgriff23.github.io/_posts/2017-05-23-mosquito-community-ecology-in-vegan.md

 <img src="/assets/Rfigs/post_2017-04_mosquito-ecology_ca_4biplot-1.png" title="plot of chunk post_2017-04_mosquito-ecology_ca_4biplot" alt="plot of chunk post_2017-04_mosquito-ecology_ca_4biplot" style="display: block; margin: auto;" />

 An alternative way to make more space on our plot is to simply display the sites and species on separate plots.
-Let's also add colors to our site labels to represent different habitats, as we did for the boxplots.
+Let's also add colors to our site labels to represent different habitats, and increase the size of the labels.

 ```r